Substance Abuse Programs for Air Force Veterans

 By navigating to the VA Substance Abuse Screening assessment, a person can answer a few questions to see if their use is considered high, moderate, or low risk.

-Rehab for Air Force Vets
+Treatment for Air Force Vets

-If you are a veteran with TRICARE coverage, you may be eligible to receive treatment for a substance use disorder at a VA rehab center.
+If you are a Veteran with TRICARE coverage, you may be eligible to receive treatment for a substance use disorder at a VA rehab center.
 TRICARE covers services that are medically necessary and considered proven, which means you may need to do some research and provide evidence that supports a treatment’s effectiveness for a given issue.

 TRICARE plans and coverage vary, but may include services such as:5